loganjameshart/NU-Schedule-Maker/README.md

 # Schedule Maker
-Scrapes an inputted Substack newsletter page and outputs to a Word doc.
+Scrapes an inputted link relevant to my work to create a Word document of upcoming events.

 ## How It's Made: